-

 Results

-Thank you to all applicants for submitting their proposals to the first review phase that ended in May.
-Among proposals received, 18 were eligible and 12 of these projects have been selected to receive funding for construction and ongoing operational support.
+Thank you to all applicants for submitting their proposals to the second review phase that ended in December 2022, and resulted in the selection of seven (7) proposals to receive funding for construction and ongoing operational support.

 Facility type | Location type | Province |